 When people refer to Italy’s male chauvinist culture, I think of these conversations.
 How can sexual harassment be so rampant in a country where female superiority is a given?
 Well, obviously men can’t help themselves when it comes to sex – come on, what do you expect from a man!
 It’s clearly up to the woman to manage any heterosexual interaction, because after all, the woman is the only sentient life form involved.
 So if she decides, for example, to go to a producer’s hotel room, then she is deciding to leverage sex for a job.

 In English, I would call this detestable victim blaming.
-But here, it seems impossible to cast the woman as victim: whether she is 18 or 80, rich or poor, she is considered the agent with true power in her corner.
+But here, it seems impossible to cast the women as victim: whether she is 18 or 80, rich or poor, she is considered the agent with true power in her corner.

 In the days after the election of Donald Trump, I was called to go on Italian television often to talk about Hilary Clinton, American society, and what I thought about our new president.
 The makeup artists had to spend extra time on me, because as soon as my eyeliner was in place another wave of unbelieving sadness would come over me and they’d have to sponge off my eye makeup and start over.
 Sorry, I’d tell them.
 This is all kind of personal for me.